 The NSW framework for regulation of sewerage and trade waste is outlined in section 3.1.

-The NSW framework is driven by the NSW Government's Best-Practice Management of Water Supply of Sewerage Guidelines, 2007 and is consistent with that in the National Framework for Wastewater Source Management.
+The NSW framework is driven by the NSW Government's Best-Practice Management of Water Supply of Sewerage Guidelines, 2007 and is matched with the elements indicated in the National Framework for Wastewater Source Management.11

-In particular, under the Best-Practice Management Guidelines each LWU is required to achieve the following outcomes:
+In particular, under the Best-Practice Management Guidelines each Council is required to achieve the following outcomes:

-- Prepare and implement a 30-year Integrated Water Cycle Management Strategy, demand management plan, pay-for-use water supply pricing and community and customer involvement (Elements 1, 6, 8) - Annual performance monitoring, including an annual triple bottom line (TBL) Performance Report and Action Plan to identify and address any areas of underperformance (Elements 5, 6, 9, 10, 11, 12) - Achieve full cost recovery for water supply, sewerage and trade waste services and apply an appropriate non-residential sewer usage charge (Elements 3, 8) - Prepare and implement a sound trade waste regulation policy and issue an appropriate approval to each trade waste discharger, including waste minimisation and cleaner production (Elements 1, 2, 3, 4, 7, 8) - Appropriate trade waste fees and charges (including incentives to comply with LWU's approval conditions through non-compliance trade waste usage charges and non-compliance excess mass charges) (Elements 3, 8) - Trade waste services agreement for large dischargers to assure compliance (Elements 3, 8) - Appropriate training of LWU staff and monitoring, mentoring and coaching of trade waste dischargers (Elements 1, 4, 5, 7, 8) - Enforcement, including appropriate use of penalty notices or orders (Elements 3, 8)
+- Prepare and implement a 30-year Integrated Water Cycle Management Strategy, demand management plan, pay-for-use water supply pricing and community and customer involvement (Elements 1, 6, 8) - Annual performance monitoring, including an annual triple bottom line (TBL) Performance Report and Action Plan to identify and address any areas of under-performance (Elements 5, 6, 9, 10, 11, 12) - Achieve full cost recovery for water supply, sewerage and trade waste services and apply an appropriate non-residential sewer usage charge (Elements 3, 8) - Prepare and implement a sound trade waste regulation policy and issue an appropriate approval to each trade waste discharger, including waste minimisation and cleaner production (Elements 1, 2, 3, 4, 7, 8) - Appropriate liquid trade waste fees and charges (including incentives to comply with Council's approval conditions through non-compliance trade waste usage charges and non-compliance excess mass charges) (Elements 3, 8) - Liquid trade waste services agreement for large dischargers to assure compliance (Elements 3, 8) - Appropriate training of LWU staff and monitoring, mentoring and coaching of trade waste dischargers (Elements 1, 4, 5, 7, 8) - Enforcement, including appropriate use of penalty notices or orders (Elements 3, 8) - Disconnection of a trade waste service in the event of persistent failure to comply with the Council's conditions of approval (Element 8).